mjhaxby/hex/README.md

 ## Why on earth did you make this with Electron?
 If I were making this just for myself, I would have made it easier for myself and just done something on the command line.
 Since I wanted to be able to share it, I needed a way to make a graphical application quickly for multiple platforms.
 Since **hex** exports HTML files (and therefore needs browser-capability in order to use them in run mode), Electron had all the features I needed baked in.
 Since it does very little heavy lifting, the resource cost of using Electron is relatively low.
 Also, unlike other Electron apps, it’s not acting as a front for what is essentially a website – **hex** works entirely offline.

+## Where can I download it?
+Download the latest version on the [releases](https://github.com/mjhaxby/hex/releases) page.

 ## What’s next for **hex**?
 - Improved custom activities support.
 - Explanations on how to use each activity.